, ,

 The tribe first sought $20 million in damages for what it said was trespassing by the town.
 Since then, tribal leaders have asked for roughly half that amount, and they want to grant annual leases in exchange for a fee equal to 1.5 percent of the fair market value of homes along the four roads.

-In August, the town last paid $50,000 to the tribe with funds provided by title companies representing homeowners along the four roads.
-That payment ensured roads would remain open through Sept.
-12. Since then, the town has not made a payment to the tribe.
+The town has paid at least $600,000 to the tribe to maintain access along the four roads, depleting its entire roads budget.
+The final payment of $50,000 in August ensured roads would remain open through Sept.
+12. Since then, the town has not made any payment to the tribe.

-The town has met with lawmakers to explore whether the state or federal government may be willing to provide money or lands to help resolve the dispute.
-During the August meeting, Republican Sen. Mary Felzkowski likened the tribe to terrorists, prompting the tribe to ban her from the reservation.
+In August, the town met with lawmakers to explore whether the state or federal government may be willing to provide money or lands to help resolve the dispute.
+During the meeting, State Sen. Mary Felzkowski, R-Tomahawk, likened the tribe to terrorists, prompting the tribe to ban her from the reservation.

 Homeowners say the federal government is responsible for any resolution to the ongoing feud after historic federal policies broke up reservation lands.